Case Study

 Initial trip planning is a barrier to first-time transit riders.

-Frequent riders become less reliant on planning tools.
+Frequent riders became less reliant on planning tools.

 Interviews and surveys

-Transit connects far more than riders — it shapes work, health, and community life.
+Transit connects to more than rides.
+It shapes work, health, and community life.

 Stakeholder Interviews